frankshearar/Home/Show-outdated-packages.md

 <Project name>
 <List of outdated packages>

 (D): Deprecated package(s).
-Use '--deprecated' option for more info.
+Use '--show-deprecated' option for more info.
 Total 54 outdated need your attention - 47 outdated, 7 deprecated.
 ```